mw55309/MAGpy/README.md

 # MAGpy
-Snakemake pipeline for annotating metagenome-assembled genomes (MAGs) (pronounced mag-pie)
+MAGpy is a Snakemake pipeline for annotating metagenome-assembled genomes (MAGs) (pronounced **mag-pie**)

-MAGpy (pronounced mag-pie) takes as input a directory of FASTA files (with the extension .fa).
-Each FASTA file should contain contigs that make up a Metagenome-Assembled Genome, or MAG.
+MAGpy takes as input a directory of FASTA files (with the extension .fa).
+Each FASTA file should contain contigs that make up a **M**etagenome-**A**ssembled **G**enome, or MAG.
 MAGpy the runs a range of software tools that help annotate and characterise those genomes.
 Specifically:

 * CheckM is run to characterise genome completeness and contamination
 * Sourmash is used to compare the genomes to RefSeq and GenBank genomes